The AI Engineer's Survival Guide: Prototyping Fast with Supabase MCP and Vibe Coding

 →

-Integrated workflows: Upload videos/files, create metadata tables, prompt your agent to update content
+Integrated workflows: Upload videos, create tables, update content—all through prompts

 -